-The beef filling for these samosas is SO simple, and if you make extra, you can have it with rice, hummus, or bread.
+The beef filling for these samosas is SO simple; if you make extra, you can have it with rice, hummus, or bread.
 I always make double and save some to have with another side dish.

 - Samosa Wrappers: You'll find these thin sheets of phyllo dough in the frozen section of your local supermarket.
 They come in different shapes and sizes, and I usually like to use thin long strips because they're the easiest to shape.
 If you can't find them anywhere, you can use spring roll wrappers instead and cut them into strips.

-- 7 Spices: My favorite spice mix to use in almost all my favorite dishes.
-This mix will defer depending on where you're from, and depending on what brand you buy or whether you make it yourself.
+- 7 Spices: My favorite spice mix in almost all my favorite dishes.
+This mix will defer depending on where you're from and depending on what brand you buy or whether you make it yourself.
 Find the mix you like and stick to it.

 - Black Pepper: I like to use freshly ground black pepper.